OfficeDev/office-js-docs-pr/docs/excel/pnp-open-in-excel.md

 - Provides all the detailed OOXML manipulation.
 - Uses a standard technique for validating the Office file, which is simply to call the **Document.Open** method on it.
 If the file is invalid, the method throws an exception.
-- Contains mainly code that was generated by the Open XML 2.5 SDK Productivity Tools which are available at the link for the Open XML 2.5 SDK above.
+- Contains mainly code that was generated by the Open XML 2.5 SDK Productivity Tools which are available at the link for the[ Open XML 2.5 SDK](url).

 The **GenerateWebExtensionPart1Content** method in the **OOXMLHelper.cs** file sets the reference to the ID of Script Lab in Microsoft AppSource: